 Mums’ Exercise Group Australia (MEGA) When mother of baby triplets Jennelle McAppion moved to Canberra in 2014, she found it isolating.
 “I didn’t want to be by myself in the house, I wanted my kids socialised, and I wanted to be healthy, so I started Canberra Mums’ Exercise Group,” she said.
 To say it took off is an understatement; it now has thousands of members doing boot camps, lake walks, balance sessions, lap swimming, trampolining, wall climbing and more every week.
 Sessions are self-organised or led by volunteer trainers, and most are free.
 “The idea is to exercise with your kids, who might sleep in the pram, or kick a ball around in the field or join in,” said Jennelle.
 The group went national last month, so look for it in your city.

 Ride the Crest

 Hit the waves with Surfing Mums.
 Started by two mothers in Byron Bay, there are now over 30 groups around Australia.
 Join events like surf coaching and barbecues, and score discounts on surf gear.
 Membership costs $52.
 Dads are welcome, and even a few grandparents join in.
 No need to miss every wave from now on.

 Craft led Melbourne mother Felicia Semple to a tribe, and then more tribes, which grew into The Craft Sessions, an annual weekend Yarra Valley retreat where mothers stitch, dye, weave and paint among nature, yoga and wholesome food.
 Mums attend from all over Australia.
 Read her blog post about the route she took to her tribe – “I will grow old with them” – and the magic of making things in the company of other women.
-This year’s retreat is 2-4 September.

 The Collective Consciousness